cmorley191/SchemaGenDemofileNet-cm191/what_is_deadlock.md

 Deadlock is made by **Valve**, a studio known for hit titles including *Counter Strike 2* (2023) and *Dota 2* (2013), which are at time of writing the **1st- and 2nd-most popular games** on Steam, the largest PC gaming platform. *Dota 2* is a competitive MOBA; its annual tournament *The International* boasted a $40,000,000 prize pool in 2021 and drew a peak 2.7 million viewers.

 > *Content Warning: Deadlock does not have an ESRB rating yet.
 My amateur opinion is "Teen".
 The game features magic/cartoon gun violence.
 It's not graphic.
-The game resembles paintball, not a war simulation.
+The game resembles a sport (like paintball), not a war simulation.
 Tobacco and alcohol references present.
 Like on every online platform, social interactions may include bad language or behavior.*

 # How do you play Deadlock?